Professional practice

 - Human rights & civil liberties

 Naomi’s human rights practice (much of which is pro bono) has related to domestic, United Nations and regional (European, African and Inter-American) human rights systems.
-She has expertise on the scope and application of human rights obligations (such as their application during armed conflict, their extraterritorial application, and States’ purported derogation and withdrawal from human rights treaties), as well as on a range of substantive rights including the rights to life, to a fair trial, to freedom from torture and cruel, inhuman and degrading treatment, to freedom of peaceful assembly, to freedom of expression, to privacy and home life, and to freedom of movement, as well as the rights of refugees, internally displaced persons and asylum seekers.
+She has expertise on: (i) the scope and application of human rights obligations (such as their application during armed conflict, their extraterritorial application, and States’ purported derogation and withdrawal from human rights treaties); and (ii) a range of substantive rights including the rights to life, to a fair trial, to freedom from torture and cruel, inhuman and degrading treatment, to freedom of peaceful assembly, to freedom of expression, to privacy and home life, and to freedom of movement, as well as the rights of refugees, internally displaced persons and asylum seekers.
 She has worked on cases before international courts and tribunals, as well as before domestic courts in a number of jurisdictions.
-She has also acted in an advisory capacity on human rights issues for States, individuals, international organisations and non-governmental organisations, and has prepared expert reports for domestic courts on human rights issues.
+She has also acted in an advisory capacity on human rights issues for States, individuals, international organisations and civil society organisations, and has prepared expert reports for domestic courts on human rights issues.

 EUROPEAN COURT OF HUMAN RIGHTS

-Republic of Azerbaijan v Republic of Armenia: acting as junior counsel (led by Malcolm Shaw KC) for the Republic of Azerbaijan in inter-State proceedings before the Grand Chamber of the European Court of Human Rights concerning the occupation of and armed conflict concerning the Nagorno-Karabakh region and surrounding territories over three decades.
+Republic of Azerbaijan v Republic of Armenia: acting as junior counsel (led by Malcolm Shaw KC and with Jessica Wells, Peter Webster and Freddie Popplewell) for the Republic of Azerbaijan in inter-State proceedings before the Grand Chamber of the European Court of Human Rights concerning the occupation of and armed conflict concerning the Nagorno-Karabakh region and surrounding territories over three decades.
 The proceedings also concern Armenia’s failure to provide maps to facilitate landmine clearance in the liberated territories.

-Republic of Armenia v Republic of Azerbaijan: acting as junior counsel (led by Malcolm Shaw KC) for the Republic of Azerbaijan in multiple inter-State applications by Armenia before the Grand Chamber of the European Court of Human Rights concerning conflict in the Nagorno-Karabakh region, which Armenia had occupied for three decades.
+Republic of Armenia v Republic of Azerbaijan: acting as junior counsel (led by Malcolm Shaw KC and with Jessica Wells, Peter Webster and Freddie Popplewell) for the Republic of Azerbaijan in multiple inter-State applications by Armenia before the Grand Chamber of the European Court of Human Rights concerning conflict in the Nagorno-Karabakh region, which Armenia had occupied for three decades.

 Janah and Benkharbouche v United Kingdom, Ahmed and Buttet v United Kingdom: acted as junior counsel (led by Jessica Wells) for the United Kingdom in these claims before the European Court of Human Rights concerning the interaction between Articles 6 and 14 of the European Convention on Human Rights and grants of State immunity in the context of employment claims.